 Sound Vault: creating podcasts and celebrating listening

-It brings together a ‘sound collective’ of producers and volunteers.
-It aims to craft a collection of shows by giving anyone the opportunity to pitch an idea.
+It brought together a ‘sound collective’ of producers and volunteers.
+It aimed to craft a collection of shows by giving anyone the opportunity to pitch an idea.

-Sound Vault works with anyone who is successful in pitching an idea for a show to help them produce and promote their podcast, obviously not just restricting it for the local audience.
-We operate out of a small studio space based in the East Wing of Farnham Maltings.
+Sound Vault worked with anyone who was successful in pitching an idea for a show, helping them produce and promote their podcast, obviously not just restricting it for the local audience.
+We operated out of a small studio space based in the East Wing of Farnham Maltings.

-Sound Vault’s output focuses on four main areas:
+Sound Vault’s output focused on four main areas:

 - first-person storytelling and unheard voices;